siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 We can delete any snapshot at any time as long as we have the rights to do so.
 Snapper does not care about the delete action, because on each run the cleanup algorithm checks which snapshots are kept.
 The preceding chapter [Snapper Configuration](0704-sys-admin-btrfs-snapper_en.md#snapper-configuration) also explains in detail the settings with which we can adjust the cleanup algorithm if necessary.

-The following command removes snapshot # 91 from our `@data` subvolume.
+The following command removes snapshot # 91 from the `@data` subvolume.

 ~~~
 $ snapper -c data_pr delete 91